 Feature on Dancing in Snow by Jeff Slayton, LA Dance ChronicleJune, 2022"The music that Roderick George chose was influenced by [the Make America Great Again (MAGA) movement and] this impossible desire of reversing time to what some considered ideal – the white picket fence, couples where the wife stayed home while the husband worked, and what was seen on television during that time that reflected and/or influenced what was viewed as normal." |…

 INSECTOS: arte y vida Film Review | Jeff Slayton, L.A.
 Dance ChronicleFebruary, 2022[The film] is an intense, mysterious and somewhat ritualistic work during which Aguirre brilliantly exploits the use of two choreographic techniques: repetition and unison to create what he describes as the “harmony between the heartbreaking and the subtle beauty of what happens on the tiny, improvised stages of invisible nature…

 Dance Magazine features "LOST MIND", a dance film centered on mental illnessJanuary, 2021CLICK HERE to read a feature on the short film "LOST MIND" (directed by Sara Silkin) in Dance Magazine.

-Feature on Artistic Director Genevieve Carson by Jeff Slayton, LA Dance ChronicleMay, 2019CLICK HERE to read about our Artistic Director's journey as a dancer and choreographer.
+Feature on New Artistic Director Jamila Glass by Jeff Slayton, LA Dance ChronicleJanuary, 2021CLICK HERE to read about our new Artistic Director's journey as a dancer, choreographer, and filmmaker.